sifteo/thundercracker/docs/doxygen/src/device_mgmt.md

 Device Management       {#device_mgmt}
 =================

+@brief How to install and manage content on the Sifteo Base

 # Overview              {#overview}

 `swiss` is a utility tool, provided with the SDK to perform a variety of device management tasks. `swiss` can be found in __sdk/bin__ within the Sifteo SDK.